kellya/bind-rest-api/README.md

    logging to show what key has made modifications, and the keypass will be the secret/auth token used to authenticate the key.
 These can be anything you choose.
 For a secure password, it would be a good idea to use a long random string for the keypass.

-You could generate one with something like `openssl rand -hex 32`
+   You can use the bindapi cli to generate a key with `bindapi add-key`.
+If you want to generate a string that can be directly pasted to the apikeys.pass you could run `bindapi add-key --username username >> apipass.keys`

 ### running bind-rest-api